-The Simulation and Game Applications (SAGA) Lab, formerly the Digital Media Institute, began at UT’s Center for Teaching and Learning where we specialized in the creation of educational technology including interactive math and chemistry applications.
-SAGA Lab has spun-off from CTL and is a part of the Center for Arts and Entertainment Technology (CAET), within the College of Fine Arts, under the leadership of Dr. Paul Toprac (GAMMA Program) and Dr. Bruce Pennycook (CAET).
-Our focus has shifted to research using simulations and games due to a high demand for those services at UT and beyond, a recognition of our strengths and interests, and the success of Environ: a grant funded educational game promoting sustainability and high-level decision making skills.
+The Simulation and Game Applications (SAGA) Lab, formerly the Digital Media Institute, began at UT’s Center for Teaching and Learning where we specialized in the creation of educational technology including interactive math and chemistry applications starting in 2006.
+SAGA Lab has spun-off from CTL and is now a collaborative partnership between the Department of Computer Science and the Department of Arts and Entertainment Technologies under the leadership of Dr. Paul Toprac, head of the GAMMA Program.
+Our broadened focus has shifted to research using games, mobile apps, simulations, and VR/AR/XR due to a high demand for those services at UT Austin and beyond, a recognition of our strengths and interests.

 What We Do

-We partner with faculty to perform research projects requiring simulation or game-based software solutions.
-Our lab has a long track record for creating high-end multimedia, including educational applications and games.
+We partner with faculty to perform research projects requiring engaging and interactive digital experiences.
+Our lab has a long track record for creating high-end multimedia solutions, including educational applications and games.

 SAGA Lab investigates with faculty one or a combination of the following genres: